brian-dawn/orchid/README.md

 `lein run`

-Orchid will automatically reload code changes, so no won't need to run `lein run` very often.
+Orchid will automatically reload code changes, so you won't need to run `lein run` very often.
 If you prefer working from a REPL or using Cider just execute `grow` from the REPL.

 ## Routes